 WP shall not be liable for any accident, damage, loss, injury, expense or inconvenience, whether to person or property, which the Client or any other person may suffer or incur arising out of, or in any way connected with, the rental accommodation unless WP has been negligent.
 In addition, WP accepts no liability for loss or damage to a Client’s possessions on WP’s property or land.
 Nothing in these conditions excludes or limits the liability of WP for death or personal injury caused by WP negligence; or for any matter in which it would be illegal for WP to exclude or attempt to exclude their liability.

 No term of the Contract is enforceable under the Contracts (Rights of The Third Parties) Act 1999 by a person who is not a party to the Contract.
-If the Property becomes unavailable or unusable for some reason prior to the date of a booking, then WPs obligation will be to (1) use its best endeavour to find a suitable alternative property, or failing which (2) to reimburse for any monies paid.
+If the Property becomes unavailable or unusable for some reason prior to the date of a booking, then WP’s obligation will be to (1) use its best endeavour to find a suitable alternative property, or failing which (2) to reimburse the Client for any monies paid.

 26. FORCE MAJEURE